 A distance of up to 15.5 miles per charge

 Lithium-ion 36V 5.2Ah

 7.5” rear & 8” front hard rubber tires

 Can tackle slopes up to 10 degrees

-The ES2 provides its user with good speed and a decent distance per charge, enough to handle most one way commutes.
-The best part this scooter is the ability to purchase a battery-upgrade.
+The ES2 provides its user with good speed and a decent distance per charge, enough to handle most one-way commutes.
+The best part of this scooter is the ability to purchase a battery upgrade.
 An external battery that increases top speed to 18.6 mph and distance 27 miles.
 A good initial scooter purchase that gives you the option to upgrade it to a long distance scooter at will.